seamail/dZAP/README.md

 ## Run:

-Extract all and run doktorzap_run.py
+Extract all and run dZAP_run.py.
+Be sure to have a whatsapp account with a password that yow know: you can get it by hacking your phone (check google), or by creating a new account with YOWSUP tools (check its docs).

 ## TIP